annabranco/my-profile/README.md

 <img src="https://annabranco.github.io/my-profile/static/media/annabranco.dbce0765.png" width="10%">

-Hi, I'm **Anna Branco**, a Front End developer from Atresmedia, a huge Spanish media company.
-This is a beta version of my web professional profile.
-<br>Thank you very much for your interest on visiting me.
+Hi, I'm **Anna Branco**, Frontend developer.
+This is a beta version of my web professional profile. <br> Thank you very much for your interest on visiting me.

 https://annabranco.github.io/my-profile/

-#### For an enhanced user experience, it is highly recommended to visit it on a desktop.
+#### For an enhanced user experience, I recommended it be visited on a full-screen a desktop.

-v0.8.2
+v0.9.0

+# React, Redux, create-react-app, SCSS (node-sass-chokidar)